 When the passion for creative writing and math meet, wonderful things happen. 𝗠𝗔𝗧𝗛-𝗟𝗬-𝗡𝗘𝗪𝗦, the first Avenor mathematics magazine, was written at the initiative of Mihaela Ancuța, Mathematics teacher and Mathematics Curriculum Leader.
 The magazine is coordinated by a team of students from middle school and high school.

-We invite you to read the first issue here.
+We invite you to read the issues of the magazine.

 Avenor College is a member of Cambridge International Examinations (CIE) since 2015.